 Is it possible to Undo/Redo my action?

-There is currently no Undo/Redo functions in the Tabletopia game client.
-We are planning on adding them in future.
+There are currently no Undo/Redo functions in the Tabletopia game client.
+We are planning on adding them in the future.

 How do I save the game progress?

 You do not need to save the game progress, it is automatically saved.
 You can leave the game room any time and continue playing at a later time.
 The game will carry on from where you left off.